codalytic/Posh-Photo-Utils/readme.md

 > [!NOTE]
 > **Legacy Showcase (2017)**
 > I’m keeping this repository public as a snapshot of my scripting work from a few years back.
-> It demonstrates my early approach to writing **clean, modular, self-documenting code** and careful handling of precious digital assets,
+> It demonstrates my early approach to writing **clean, modular, efficient, self-documenting code** and careful handling of precious digital assets,
-> all while prioritizing usability for less-technical users.
+> all while prioritizing usability for less-technically-inclined users.
+>
+> * FWIW - at the time of writing this note section (Late 2025), these scripts are still being actively used, and reported to have saved a lot of time and manual effort.

 This project consists of a set of bespoke utilities I've created for a photographer to improve her file management and processing workflows.